 Reference to Another Sheet in Excel

 An Excel reference to another sheet is required when we need to get the data from another sheet or even from a different workbook as well.
-Often in excel, we link cells to make the formula dynamic and real time.
+Often in excel, we link cells to make the formula dynamic and real-time.

-How to Reference Another Sheet in Excel?
+How to Reference Another Sheet or Workbook in Excel? (with Examples)

-To give reference to a excel cell or range of cells from the same worksheets isn’t the toughest job in the world.
+To give reference to an excel cell or range of cells from the same worksheets isn’t the toughest job in the world.
 We just need to select the required to cell from the resulted cell.

 Assume you are in the cell E8 and you need the data from B2 cell.